HomeLatest NewsEnterprise ITPresent tense woes hit Huawei hard as revenues shrink by 30%, future remains imperfect

 HarmonyOS currently supports more than 220 million Huawei devices and there are more than 100 million devices developed by third-party vendors that currently run on HarmonyOS, according to Huawei.

 FCC Commissioner Brendan Carr had said: “Once we have determined that Huawei or other gear poses an unacceptable national security risk, it makes no sense to allow that exact same equipment to be purchased and inserted into our communications networks as long as federal dollars are not involved.
-The presence of these insecure devices in our networks is the threat, not the source of used to purchase them.”
+The presence of these insecure devices in our networks is the threat, not the source of funding used to purchase them.”

 Get the day's headlines from Tech Observer straight in your inbox